General enquiries: 0800 326 5559

 However, it’s important to remember that this feeling of guilt is coming from a place of love and care and that their addiction is not your fault.

-Al-Anon’s fellowship of members are inclusive and support anyone from any background.
+Al-Anon’s fellowship of members are inclusive and strives to support anyone from any background.

-They pride themselves on being non-judgemental and want everyone to feel supported despite their cultural, social racial differences.
+They pride themselves on being non-judgemental and want everyone to feel supported regardless of any cultural, social or racial differences.

 It’s thanks to this that individuals are then equipped with the right tools, support and knowledge to better understand their loved ones situation and addiction, both in the long and short term.

 At this stage, newcomers are welcomed into the group and shown the ropes.
-They inform them confidentially and how they should expect to take things slowly; they shouldn’t expect too much progress too soon.
+They inform them of what they should expect from the meetings and emphasise that they should take things slowly – they shouldn’t expect too much personal progress too soon.

 The rest of the meeting is usually spent talking about any progress made since the last meeting and then sharing stories and experiences.